JackyVSO/Starcraft/index.md

 </table>

 </div>
 <span style="font-size: 12px;"><i>Note: Only players with at least 10 games in the matchup have been included</i></span>
+<br/><br/>

 A few things I found interesting in those rankings:
-- While Light is often praised for his TvZ, it is statistically his worst matchup
+- *While Light is often praised for his TvZ, it is statistically his worst matchup*
-- Mong has the most lopsided record, being #2 behind FlaSh in TvP but dead last in TvT and TvZ
+- *Mong has the most lopsided record, being #2 behind FlaSh in TvP but dead last in TvT and TvZ*
-- No one has a 55%+ winrate in ZvZ.
-It really seems to be the most random matchup
+- *No one has a 55%+ winrate in ZvZ.
+It really seems to be the most random matchup*
-- ZvZ is often listed as SoulKey's "weakness" but he still has a 54% winrate, ranking 3rd
+- *ZvZ is often listed as SoulKey's "weakness" but he still has a 54% winrate, ranking 3rd*
-- FlaSh is #1 in every Terran matchup
+- *FlaSh is #1 in every Terran matchup*
-- Rain is the absolute monarch of Aiur...
+- *Rain is the absolute monarch of Aiur...*

 ...which brings us to the next table: best and worst matchup scores across all matchups: